 The latter is what my adopted student had drawn, and up on the tip top was … a purple crown.
 She named her drawing Princess Corn or something along those lines.

-Oh, my, how hard it was to restrain my laughter that day!
+How hard it was to restrain my laughter that day!
 I had forgotten the need to give instructions!
-Whereas my own children had previously done nature journal entries and knew that here we were attempting to observe the world around us and not what was in our own imaginations, this little one had no idea.
-She had never done a nature journal entry, and the purple crown was entirely my fault.
+Whereas my own children had previously done nature journal entries and knew that we were attempting to observe the world around us and not what was in our own imaginations, this little one had no idea.
+She had never done a nature journal entry.
+The purple crown — lovable as it was — was entirely my fault.